SystemsApproach/security/tls.rst

 out the MITM attack.

 3. The server now sends one or more certificates.
-In the simplest case, there is a single certificate signed by a certification authority (CA) that is trusted by the client.
+In the simplest case, there is a single certificate signed by a certificate authority (CA) that is trusted by the client.

 4. The server sends a "certificate verify" message, which proves that